Published April 4, 2022

 These guys want happy customers.
 They work with them every day, face to face.
 Of course they want smiles.

 They’ll already be using the Net Promoter Score index to measure how willing consumers are to recommend your products.
 Tracking customer satisfaction and loyalty.
-You consumer intelligence tool can track social media and gather all the comments about your brand.
+Brand intelligence software can track social media and gather all the comments about your brand.
 It will be honest feedback, shared by users not as product reviews, but because they love to share new purchases.

 Consumer data is traditional or digital.
 A combination of both works best.
 Ensures you don’t miss anything.